myshell-ai/AIlice/README.md

 <a name="cool-things-we-can-do"></a>
 ### COOL things we can do
-Let's list some typical use cases.
-I frequently employ these examples to test Ailice during development, ensuring stable performance.
-However, even with these tests, the execution results are influenced by the chosen model, code version, and even the testing time.
-(GPT-4 may experience a decrease in performance under high loads.
-Some random factors can also lead to different results from running the model multiple times.
-Sometimes the LLM performs very intelligently, but other times it does not) Additionally, Ailice is an agent based on multi-agent cooperation, and as a user, you are also one of the "agents".
-Hence, when Ailice requires additional information, it will seek input from you, and the thoroughness of your details is crucial for her success.
-Furthermore, if the task execution falls short, you can guide her in the right direction, and she will rectify her approach.

-The last point to note is that Ailice currently lacks a run time control mechanism, so she might get stuck in a loop or run for an extended period.
-When using a commercial LLM, you need to monitor her operation closely.

 - **"Please list the contents of the current directory."**

 - **"Find David Tong's QFT lecture notes and download them to the "physics" folder in the current directory.
 You may need to create the folder first."**

-- **"Deploy a straightforward website on this machine using the Flask framework.
-Ensure accessibility at 0.0.0.0:59001.
-The website should have a single page capable of displaying all images located in the 'images' directory."**
-This one is particularly interesting.
-We know that drawing cannot be done in the docker environment, and all the file output we generate needs to be copied using the "docker cp" command to see it.
-But you can let Ailice solve this problem by itself: deploy a website in the container according to the above prompt(It is recommended to use ports between 59001 and 59200 that has been port mapped), the images in the directory will be automatically displayed on the web page.
-In this way, you can dynamically see the generated image content on the host.
-You can also try to let her iterate to produce more complex functions.
-If you don't see any images on the page, please check whether the "images" folder of the website is different from the "images" folder here (for example, it might be under "static/images").

-- **"Please use python programming to solve the following tasks: obtain the price data of BTC-USDT for six months and draw it into a graph, and save it in the 'images' directory."**
-If you successfully deployed the above website, you can now see the BTC price curve directly on the page.

-- **"Find the process on port 59001 and terminate it."**
-This will terminate the website service program that was just established.

-- **"Please use cadquery to implement a cup."**
-This is also a very interesting attempt.
-Cadquery is a python package that uses python programming for cad modeling.
-We try to use Ailice to automatically build 3D models!
-This can give us a glimpse of how mature geometric intuition can be in LLM's world view.
-Of course, after implementing multimodal support, we can enable Ailice to see the models she creates, allowing for further adjustments and establishing a highly effective feedback loop.
-This way, it might be possible to achieve truly usable language-controlled 3D modeling.
+- **"Generate a project homepage for the AIlice AI agent project on GitHub and run it on local port 59001.
+The interface should be professional and beautiful, with both images and text content."**

+- **"Clone the GiraffeCV project from GitHub to local machine, analyze its project architecture, identify the interface definitions of main modules, and provide a report."**

+- **"Design a frequency modulation (FM) radio receiver and perform simulation, provide the schematic diagram and simulation results."**

+- **Find a recent review paper on the black hole information paradox, use it as an entry point to collect URLs of important literature in this field from the past five years, read them, and report on the progress in this field.**

+- **"Generate a science-style PDF paper with self-determined content and correct formatting."**

+- **"Use CadQuery to generate a gear with self-determined parameters.
+After generation, provide projection views from multiple angles."**

 - **"Please search the internet for 100 tutorials in various branches of physics and download the PDF files you find to a folder named 'physics'.
-There is no need to verify the content of pdfs, we only need a rough collection for now."** Utilizing Ailice to achieve automatic data set collection and construction is one of our ongoing objectives.
-Currently, the researcher employed for this functionality still has some deficiencies, but it is already capable of providing some intriguing results.
+There is no need to verify the content of pdfs, we only need a rough collection for now."**

-- **"Please conduct an investigation on open-source PDF OCR tools, with a focus on those capable of recognizing mathematical formulas and converting them into LaTeX code.
-Consolidate the findings into a report."**

 - **1. Find the video of Feynmann's lectures on youtube and download them to Feynmann/ subdir. you need to create the folder first.
 2. Extract the audio from these videos and save them to Feynmann/audio.
 3. Convert these audio files to text and merge them into a text document.
 You need to first go to Hugging Face and find the page for whisper-large-v3, locate the example code, and refer to the sample code to get this done.
 4. Find the answer to this question from the text files you just extracted: Why do we need antiparticles?** This is a multi-step prompt-based task where you need to interact with Ailice step by step to complete the task.
 Naturally, there might be unexpected events along the way, so you'll need to maintain good communication with Ailice to resolve any issues you encounter(**Using the "Interrupt" button to interrupt Ailice at any time and give a prompt is a good option!**).
 Finally, based on the content of the downloaded video, you can ask Ailice a physics-related question.
 Once you receive the answer, you can look back and see how far you've come together.

 - **1. Use SDXL to generate an image of "a fat orange cat".
 You need to find the sample code on its Huggingface page as a reference to complete the programming and image generation work.
 Save the image to the current directory and display it.
-2. Now let's implement a single-page website.
-The function of the webpage is to convert the text description entered by the user into an image and display it.
-Refer to the text-to-image code from before.
-The website runs on 127.0.0.1:59102.
-Save the code to ./image_gen before you run it; you may need to create the folder first.**
+2. Now implement a text-to-image website based on the previous model, requiring a professional and beautiful page interface, running on local port 59102.**

 - **"Please write an ext-module.
 The function of the module is to obtain the content of related pages on the wiki through keywords."** Ailice can construct external interaction modules (we call it ext-modules) on her own, thereby endowing her with unlimited extensibility.
 All it takes is a few prompts from you.
-Once the module is constructed, you can instruct Ailice by saying, "Please load the newly implemented wiki module and utilize it to query the entry on relativity."
+Once the module is constructed, you can instruct Ailice by saying, **"Please load the newly implemented wiki module and utilize it to query the entry on relativity."**

 <a name="installation-and-usage"></a>